Title IX Frequently Asked Questions

-What is Title IX?
-(Title Nine)
+What is Title IX (Title Nine)?

 What does Title IX cover?

-Does Title IX apply mostly to athletics?
+Doesn’t Title IX apply mostly to athletics?

 Athletics is one of the key areas addressed under Title IX, but the law applies to every aspect of education.